-As Americans generally book their travel to Canada up to a month in advance, we do not currently have enough data to assess the impacts past August.
+As Americans generally book their travel to Canada up to a month in advance, we do not currently have enough data to assess the impacts past September.

-Destination Canada currently assesses that the estimated tourism spend in August is on track to fall below the Virus Not Contained Scenario.
-Destination Canada foresees that actual August travel may continue to fall as airlines have yet to announce cancellation notices for flights departing this month, which would trigger ticket cancellations or conversions to vouchers for future travel.
+Destination Canada currently assesses that the estimated tourism spend in August and September is on track to be on par with the Border Closed to 2021 Scenario.
+Destination Canada foresees that actual August and September travel may continue to fall as airlines have yet to announce cancellation notices for flights departing these months, which would trigger ticket cancellations or conversions to vouchers for future travel.
 We will closely monitor any potential changes in this pattern due to "limited exemption" policy at the Canada-US border.